About steven

 4. Teacher – a small gift and a handmade card from your child.
 Note that a cash gift could be misconstrued as a bribe.
 You can pool resources with other parents for a gift card.

-5. Dog walker – depending on your walker’s schedule, you may want to give a day’s pay or a full week’s pay.
+5. Dog walker – depending on your walker’s schedule, you may want to give a day’s pay up to a full week’s pay.

 6. Dog groomer – from half up to the full cost for a single service.